tjdev7/reactatx-css-animations-samples/README.md

 # reactatx-css-animations-samples

 Small repo for a presentation that's being worked on for ReactATX by me.
-Mainly involving CSS Animations
+Mainly involving JavaScript and CSS Animations that are available for React.

+## What the presentation is about:

+- Brief history of animations on websites
+- Brief intro to CSS + JS
+- Why animations can improve page metrics
+- How to integrate some CSS animation libraries to your websites and React apps
+- Some great and impressive examples of animations used inside websites.
+- This is not an all inclusive and comprehensive guide.
+More of an intro.

+### Where to find the ReactATX meeting presentation slides:

+The presentation for the meeting is "under the "presentationSlides" folder.
+It currently comes in the following formats:

+.key
+.pdf
+.pptx